6 Reasons to Add Your Work to the JMU Scholarly Commons

 - Readers worldwide have downloaded items from Scholarly Commons nearly 1 million times in the last 12 months and over 4.5 million times overall!

 - The most downloaded paper in the JMU Scholarly Commons is currently Pulitzer Prize Photograph Brings Awareness-At a Price from the e-Vision Journal of First-Year Writing.

 - Visit the JMU Scholarly Commons to add your work or search the collection.

 - Learn more about publishing at JMU to learn about additional open access publishing options.

-Need help with Scholarly Commons?
+Need help with the JMU Scholarly Commons?
 Request a consultation on publishing and repository services.

 Categorised in: JMU Libraries News, Open Education